or

 </tool_call>

-Scoped Filesystem: Lock file operations to a specific directory:
+Scoped Filesystem: Lock file operations to a specific directory with optional exclusion patterns:

 // Only allow access within a specific directory